Approximate selective inference via maximum likelihood: MLE Inference: A First Example

-We remark here that we indeed have an exact characterization for the density of the selective MLE in \eqref{mle:density}.
-This distribution can lead us to construct exact inference.
-On the other hand, the pivotal statistic \eqref{pivot:approx:uni:filedrawer}, even though approximate in nature, enjoys an appealing simplicity of form.
-Aligned along a likelihood-based approach, this pivot requires us to compute two ingredients from the soft-truncated likelihood, namely, the selective MLE and the observed Fisher information.
+We remark that the distribution of the selective MLE, characterized exactly by the density in \eqref{mle:density}, can yield us exact maximum likelihood inference.
+In contrast, the pivot in \eqref{pivot:approx:uni:filedrawer} is only approximate in nature, but, appealingly simple in form.
+Inference based on the approximate pivot requires us to compute two estimates from the soft-truncated likelihood, namely, the selective MLE and the observed Fisher information.

-In Figure \ref{density:plot:uni:mle}, we explore the potential of this normal approximation in mimicking the distribution of the selective MLE across a varied range of parameters.
-We represent the density of the selective MLE in \eqref{mle:density}, our benchmark, as the gray curve.
-Supplementing this plot, we showcase the empirical cumulative distribution function (ECDF) of a sample of the corresponding pivots \eqref{pivot:approx:uni:filedrawer} in Figure \ref{approx:pivot:uni}.
-An alignment of the ECDF of the approximate pivot along the line $y=x$ is an indication of the validity of the pivot.
-The panel with $\beta=-3$ corresponds to a rare selection regime and the panel with $\beta=1.5$ corresponds to a selection of high probability, a regime under which unadjusted (naive) inference does not warrant correction.
-Noteworthy in these plots, the effectiveness of our tractable pivot is highlighted via a strong agreement with (i) the exact baseline distribution of the selective MLE, (ii) the uniform distribution in terms of the ECDF of the resulting pivot.
+Before turning to the general development, we explore if the proposed Gaussian approximation mimics the exact distribution of the selective MLE.
+In Figure \ref{density:plot:uni:mle}, we represent the density of the selective MLE in \eqref{mle:density}, our benchmark, by the gray curve.
+The panel with $\beta=-3$ results in a rare selection event, while the panel with $\beta=1.5$ results in a highly probable selection event with little selection bias.
+Noteworthy, the effectiveness of our pivot is highlighted via a strong agreement of the proposed (approximate) Gaussian density with the exact (benchmark) density of the selective MLE.